 Britain’s most popular retirement hotspots have traditionally been in the south of England thanks to the better climate – not to mention proximity to the Continent.

 But as you would expect, this means that property in the most sought-after areas can be prohibitively expensive.
-Recent research from Halifax bank found that the average house price in the Sandbanks resort near Bournemouth was over £650,000, while in Salcombe, Devon, the going rate is £540,000.
-The study found that Padstow in Cornwall and Aldeburgh in Suffolk are also particularly pricey.
+Figures from Zoopla show that the average house price in the Sandbanks resort near Bournemouth is over £1,180,000, while in Salcombe, Devon, the going rate is £685,000.
+Research from Halifax bank found that Padstow in Cornwall and Aldeburgh in Suffolk are also particularly pricey places to live – average property prices are over £464,000 and £466,000 respectively.

 How much does it cost to downsize?

-Some rural areas can be especially expensive as well: Halifax highlighted the likes of Tandridge in Surrey, east Dorset, Mid-Sussex and the Cotswolds as being among the least affordable countryside locations.
+Some rural areas can be especially expensive as well: Halifax highlighted the likes of Tandridge in Surrey, as well as east Dorset, mid-Sussex and the Cotswolds as being among the least affordable countryside locations.

 So how can you go about finding a retirement location that is appealing in terms of weather and surroundings, but which won’t leave you living beyond your means?